Trustees and Charity Finance: three lessons

 When I first came across charity accounts I found them very hard to understand.
 They feel much less intuitive than private sector or public sector accounts.
 I blame the bizarre distinction between unrestricted and restricted income which has lead me to ask many silly questions and make many mistakes.

 So for trustees looking to avoid the same fate here are three hard won lessons:

 Third, understand the plumbing (at least once).
-At some point, ideally just before you become a trustee, take the time to sit down with the finance manager to run through in rigorous detail how information about money is collected, presented and checked.
+At some point, ideally before you become a trustee, take the time to sit down with the finance manager to run through in detail how information about money is collected, presented and checked.
 This will (hopefully) give you confidence that the numbers you see are accurate and give the finance manager confidence that you're paying proper attention.